JinxSeven/digital-id/Readme.md

 ## Purpose 🧪

-I created this project to test and improve my HTML and CSS skills.
+I created this project to test and improve my HTML, CSS and JS skills.
 It's a hands-on experiment to implement what I've learned.